-It’s also a trigger for many parents when their kids don’t listen.
-Maybe this makes you feel disregarded.
-This floods you with the many painful times in your life others disregarded you, especially your mom when your older brother was around, for example.
+Parents are also triggered when when their kids don’t listen to them.
+This can make you feel disregarded and can flood you with the many painful times in your life when others disregarded you, especially your mom when your older brother was around, for example.
 Your emotions cause the LOGIC OFFICE to temporarily shut down while emergency vehicles rush out with alarms wailing to cool down the raging fire.
 Despite your best intentions, you yell, shout and hurl irrational punishments at your child for not listening to you.
 He might not have had any idea what he was about to set off in you.

 Understand that your intense feelings and emotions don’t make you bad, hopeless or inadequate—they make you human.
 But as humans, we have control over our feelings and a responsibility to respond maturely and rationally to our intense emotions.
 Although challenging, it is possible.
 It helps to have compassion for yourself.
 You can even think of it as an imaginary compassionate friend sitting on your shoulder at all times.
 He or she needs to remind you that it is a tough journey to get from yelling to calm, or from a reaction to a thoughtful response.
 This friend needs to cheer you on throughout your journey.
 (Of course, actual compassionate friends can also help, but find ways to rely on yourself as well.)

 What will this change in your path require?

 Read articles (like the ones found here on Empowering Parents) that teach and remind you why it is important to stay calm and not lose your cool with your children.
 Stop, pause, and think before responding, always.